Canon 300D vs Panasonic FZ330

 Many modern cameras cannot only take still pictures, but also record videos.
 The FZ330 indeed provides for movie recording, while the 300D does not.
 The highest resolution format that the FZ330 can use is 4K/30p.

 Apart from body and sensor, cameras can and do differ across a variety of features.
 For example, the FZ330 has an electronic viewfinder (1440k dots), while the 300D has an optical one.
 Both systems have their advantages, with the electronic viewfinder making it possible to project supplementary shooting information into the framing view, whereas the optical viewfinder offers lag-free viewing and a very clear framing image.
+The viewfinder in the FZ330 offers a wider field of view (100%) than the one in the 300D (95%), so that a larger proportion of the captured image is visible in the finder.
+In addition, the viewfinder of the FZ330 has a higher magnification (0.70x vs 0.55x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The table below summarizes some of the other core capabilities of the Canon 300D and Panasonic FZ330 in connection with corresponding information for a sample of similar cameras.

 One differentiating feature between the two cameras concerns the touch sensitivity of the rear screen.
 The FZ330 has a touchscreen, while the 300D has a conventional panel.
 Touch control can be particularly helpful, for example, for setting the focus point.The FZ330 has an articulated screen that can be turned to be front-facing.
 This characteristic will be appreciated by vloggers and photographers who are interested in taking selfies.
 In contrast, the 300D does not have a selfie-screen.